Mina Assadi

-Mina Assadi (مینا اسدی; born March 12, 1943) is an Iranian-born poet, author, journalist and songwriter who lives in exile in Stockholm, Sweden.
+Mina Assadi (مینا اسدی; born 12 March 1943) is an Iranian-born poet, author, journalist and songwriter who lives in exile in Stockholm, Sweden.

 Author

+Assadi wrote her debut book, a collection of poems named Minas Gift (Armanghane Mina), at the age of 18.
+Thereafter she worked as a journalist for several well-known Iranian magazines, for example, Kayhan.
+She has written 14 books in total, the book Who Throws Rocks (Che kasi sang miandazad) attracting the most attention.

 She is known for writing about controversial and provocative subjects, especially when she describes the fight against the Iranian government.
 In 2007 she wrote the poem called "Pimps" (Djakesha).
 It caused a lot of discussion for being too vulgar.
 The poem is about those who live in Iran and in exile who have forgotten the struggle.
-She wrote her debut book, a collection of poems named "Minas Gift" (Armanghane Mina), at the age of 18.
-Thereafter she worked as a journalist for several well-known Iranian magazines, for example, Kayhan.
-She has written 14 books in total, the book "Who throws rocks" (Che kasi sang miandazad) attracting the most attention.

 Songwriter

-Assadi has also written songs for Iranian singers like Ebi ("Halah"), Dariush ("Zendegi jek basie" and "Ahay javoon"), Hayedeh ("Onkeh jek rosi barajeh man khoda bod"), Giti ("Oje parvaz"), Ramesh ("To aftabi, to baroni") and Nooshafarin ("Koh he ghavei") and Afshin ("delam az ru nemire) to name a few.
+Assadi has also written songs for Iranian singers like Ebi ("Halah"), Dariush ("Zendegi yek bazieh" and "Ahay javoon"), Hayedeh ("Onkeh yek roozi barayeh man khoda bod"), Giti ("Oje parvaz"), Ramesh ("To aftabi, to baroni") and Nooshafarin ("Koh he ghavei") and Afshin ("delam az ru nemire) to name a few.